tlan16/audiobooks/Readme.md

 ### From the administrator's point of view
 This project will allow importing an existing audiobook library and, from that, create a static website which contains an index page and a page for each book.
-This can be hosted on any web serve which supports *Range* headers (most servers).
+This can be hosted on any web server which supports *Range* headers (most servers).

 The static content (including media) can be hosted on a local nginx instance, or on something like Amazon S3.